Boeing to halt production of 737 Max in January

-CHICAGO (AP) — Boeing will halt production in January of its 737 Max airliner that has crashed twice and has been grounded since March.
+CHICAGO (KSNW & AP) — Boeing will halt production in January of its 737 Max airliner that has crashed twice and has been grounded since March.

 The Chicago-based company said production would halt at its plant with 12,000 employees in Renton, Washington, near Seattle.